Part ofClaude Comparison: Which AI Should You Actually Use?

 Long documents.
 Claude's 1M-token context window swallows entire codebases, book manuscripts, or a folder of contracts in one conversation — and, crucially, stays coherent deep into that context.
 If your work is "read this 300-page thing and answer questions," Claude is the tool.
 ChatGPT's chat app context is far smaller, and quality degrades faster as it fills.

 Coding — especially agentic coding.
-Claude's models have led real-world coding benchmarks for most of the past two years (Opus 4.8 currently tops SWE-bench Pro at 69.2%), but the bigger advantage is Claude Code — the terminal agent that plans, edits multiple files, runs your tests, and iterates until they pass.
+Claude's models have led real-world coding benchmarks for most of the past two years (Opus 4.8 scored 69.2% on SWE-bench Pro, and Opus 5 has since taken over as the flagship), but the bigger advantage is Claude Code — the terminal agent that plans, edits multiple files, runs your tests, and iterates until they pass.
 OpenAI's Codex CLI competes, but developer mindshare and tooling depth are firmly on Claude's side.
 If you're choosing which Claude model to code with, see our Sonnet vs Opus breakdown.
+On the coding question specifically — is Claude better than ChatGPT here? — we can speak to it directly: this entire site is built and maintained in Claude Code on native Windows, and the part that genuinely changed how we work is the agentic loop — it edits across several TypeScript files, runs our test suite, reads the failures, and fixes them without us babysitting each step.
+Chat-window coding help never did that for us; handing off a whole task and getting back a green test run is a different category of tool.

 Instruction-following and judgment.
 Claude is more careful about doing exactly what you asked — respecting format constraints, admitting uncertainty instead of confidently inventing details, and pushing back when your request has a flaw.
 For work where a fabricated citation or a silently ignored constraint costs you real time, that reliability compounds.